No-Name-World/Academic.-Notebook/Python Programming/Starting Out with Python (5 GE)/Chapter 0002/Review Questions (Multiple Choice).md

 **Answer**: a. input()

+## Question 20:
-**Question 20**: Which built-in function can be used to convert an int value to a float?
+Which built-in function can be used to convert an int value to a float?
 - a. int_to_float()
 - b. float()
 - c. convert()